What Is Sleep Apnea?

 Obstructive sleep apnea (OSA) syndrome is a sleep-related breathing disorder characterized by repetitive episodes of partial or complete upper airway obstruction during sleep.
 This obstruction causes breathing pauses (apneas) or significant reductions in airflow (hypopneas), leading to oxygen desaturation and microarousals.

-Prevalence ranges from 9-38% in the general adult population, and is more common in men, individuals with obesity, and older adults.
-In Brazil, the EPISONO study (Tufik et al., 2010) identified OSA (AHI greater than or equal to 5) in approximately 32.8% of the adult population of Sao Paulo — reflecting an urban prevalence with a high burden of risk factors (obesity, age).
+Prevalence ranges from 9-38% in the general adult population and is more common in men, people with obesity, and older adults.
+In Brazil, the EPISONO study (Tufik et al., 2010) identified OSA (AHI greater than or equal to 5) in roughly 32.8% of São Paulo adults — an urban prevalence shaped by a heavy burden of risk factors (obesity, age).
 The vast majority of cases remain undiagnosed.

 OSA is an independent risk factor for resistant arterial hypertension, coronary artery disease, cardiac arrhythmias, stroke, and cardiovascular mortality.
 In addition, sleep fragmentation causes excessive daytime sleepiness, cognitive impairment, and increased risk of motor vehicle accidents.